BhargavPabbaraju/chat-with-audio/readme.md

 Currently, the application supports transcription and question-answering in 22 languages.

-Note: The purpose of this project is to facilitate asking questions on audio data using Language Model Models (LLMs).
+Note: The purpose of this project is to facilitate asking questions on audio data using Large Language Models (LLMs).